Kala pani (taboo): Mutinies

-The East India Company recruited several upper-caste soldiers, and adapted its military practices to the requirements of their religious rituals.
+The East India Company recruited several upper-caste sepoys, and adapted its military practices to the requirements of their religious rituals.
 Consequently, the overseas service, considered polluting to their caste, was not required of them.

 During the First Anglo-Burmese War (1824–26), the Bengal Army was ordered to go to Chittagong.
 Since no bullock carts were available and since sea voyage was a taboo, the Indian soldiers were asked to march to Chittagong by land.
 The soldiers were concerned about the difficulty involved in a land march, and were also afraid that their superiors might force them to take a sea voyage if the march failed.
 As a result of these fears, the 47th Regiment refused to march.
 This resulted in a mutiny on 2 November 1824 at Barrackpore.

 The General Service Enlistment Act of 1856 required the new recruits to serve overseas if asked.
 The serving high-caste sepoys were fearful that this requirement would be eventually extended to them.
 Thus, the Hindu soldiers viewed the Act as a potential threat to their faith.
 The resulting discontent was one of the causes of the Indian rebellion of 1857.

 Cellular Jail, the British Indian prison on the Andaman and Nicobar Islands was known as Kala Pani: an incarceration in this jail threatened the convicts with the loss of caste and the resulting social exclusion.

-Indentured laborer diaspora
+Indentured labourer diaspora

-When slavery was abolished in British colonies (such as Mauritius in 1834), the authorities looked for indentured labor to replace the slaves who had been emancipated.
-The emissaries sent to India for this purpose were astute in attracting so-called "coolies" to the countries such as South Africa, Mauritius, Fiji and the Caribbean that required cheap labor, which were often presented as "promised lands."
+When slavery was abolished in British colonies (such as Mauritius in 1834), the authorities looked for indentured labour to replace the slaves who had been emancipated.
+The emissaries sent to India for this purpose were astute in attracting so-called "coolies" to the countries such as South Africa, Mauritius, Fiji and the Caribbean that required cheap labour, which were often presented as "promised lands."
 But many prospective candidates for the distant colonies expressed their fears of crossing the Kala Pani.
 So the British often employed a stratagem to dispel the doubts of the indentured: they placed water from the Ganges in large cauldrons on the ships, to ensure the continuity of reincarnation beyond the Kala Pani.
 The sea voyage was then seen as less fearsome.

-The Kala Pani theme features prominently in the Indo-Caribbean history, and has been elaborately discussed in the writings of V. S. Naipaul.
+The Kala Pani theme features prominently in Indo-Caribbean history, and has been elaborately discussed in the writings of V. S. Naipaul.
 Mauritian poet and critic Khal Torabully, who is partly of Indo-Mauritian descent, describes the Kala Pani as a source not only of the dissolution of identity, but also of beauty and reconstruction, leading to what he terms a "coral imaginary."
 Indo-Guyanese poet Shana Yardan also discussed this cultural issue in her work.